 Common types of medical malpractice that can cause serious injury or death include:

 - Misdiagnosis and delayed diagnoses

 - Failure to treat (bedsores, malnourishment, bowel impaction, etc.)

 - Surgical/anesthesia errors

 - Negligent discharge from medical care

-Whether the negligent party was a nurse, doctor, hospital staff member or nursing home pharmacist, Mr. Denson will determine liability and make sure that the correct person is held accountable.
+Whether the negligent party was a nurse, doctor, hospital staff member or nursing home pharmacist, you can rest assured knowing I will determine liability and make sure that the correct person is held accountable.